About Queen Elizabeth

 - The Earl of Wessex (Prince Edward

-The couple also has eight grandchildren, and one great-grandchild.
+The couple also has eight grandchildren, and four great-grandchildren.

 Queen Elizabeth in Canada